slowisfast2030/web3/prompt_engineering/skills.md

 ```

 I hope this helps you understand how to process files in Node.js using different techniques.😊

+# 提问时增加关键词

+- step by step
+- in great details

+you are javascript master. what is the difference between promise and callback in javascript?

+- explain in great detail
+- explain step by step
+- give code snippet
+- give insightful summary

 Source: Conversation with Bing, 2023/5/14
 (1) A Basic Guide to Manipulating the File System in Node.js - MUO. https://www.makeuseof.com/nodejs-filesystem-basic-guide/.